Enzyme Amplification and Hormone Clearance

 What is hormone clearance?

 Hormone clearance occurs when the hormone that has caused a specific reaction needs to be deactivated, or in other words, broken down.
-This is usually done through means of enzymes in the target organs.
+This is usually done through the means of enzymes in the target organs.
 The broken-down hormones are then passed on through the liver, to either be deaminated or broken down further before passing out of the body via the kidneys.